Ionut2032/Extract-de-novo-mutations-from-trio/README.md

 # Extract-de-novo-mutations-from-trio
-GENOMICS: finding the child from a family trio and extracting de novo mutations using vcfR R package.

-Project completed during my MSc in Bioinformatics at the University of Birmingham, United Kingdom.
+Project completed during my MSc in Bioinformatics at the University of Birmingham, United Kingdom, 2019-2020.

 ## Data pre-processing
 1. **QC & FILTERING**